k1adi/bookshelf/README.md

 # Bookshelf

 ## Overview
-This web application was created as a requirement for completing the 'Learn to Make Front-End Web for Beginners' class at Dicoding.
+This web application was created as a requirement for completing the ["Belajar Membuat Front-End Web untuk Pemula"](https://www.dicoding.com/academies/315) class at Dicoding with program [IDCamp 2022](https://idcamp.ioh.co.id/) from Indosat Ooredoo Hutchison.
 It is built natively using HTML, SCSS, and Javascript.

 This application is capable of storing data in Web Storage, manipulating the DOM, having a responsive design on any device, and providing good functionality as well as a highly interactive display.